rolandvincent/api-true-sight/README.md

 GCP Trial account credit is $300 we can keep all service running around 3 month++

 ## Role IAM
-We think everyone can join in this GCP and explore all things here with editor role, we can invite everyone with team email addresses
+We think everyone can join in this GCP and explore all things here with editor/owner role, we can invite everyone with team email addresses

 # API Development